inoas/gleam-cake/docs/demo-apps.md

 # Cake Demo Apps

-## Running local example apps
+## Running local demo apps

-The example apps come with a `docker-compose.yaml` file which contains a database setup.
+The demo apps come with a `docker-compose.yaml` file which contains a database setup.
 You will need to install or have installed _Git_, _Erlang_, _Gleam_, and _Docker_ however, thus: